Honda CR-V: Facelift

-In 2009 for the 2010 model year in North America, the CR-V received design, powertrain and equipment changes.
+In 2009 for the 2010 model year in North America, the CR-V received design, powertrain, and equipment changes.
 Changes included a redesigned front fascia with a new horizontal-slat chrome grille and honeycomb-designed lower front grille, new front bumper, and revised tail lights.
-The rear bumper was redesigned, as well as new alloy wheels.
+The rear bumper was redesigned, as were the alloy wheels.
 The interior received minor changes, including seat fabrics, as well as wider driver and front-passenger armrests.
 The audio head unit controls were altered and the information display backlighting in the gauges was changed to blue, instead of the previous black.